Semantic OcTree Mapping and Shannon Mutual Information Computation for Robot Exploration: Related Work

-Alternative techniques for active mapping use probabilistic environment models and information-theoretic utility functions to measure and minimize the model uncertainty.
-The work by Elfes~\cite{info_exp_1} is among the first to propose an information-based utility function.
+The work by Elfes \cite{info_exp_1} is among the first to propose an information-based utility function for measuring and minimizing map uncertainty.
 Information-based exploration strategies have been devised for uncertainty minimization in robot localization or environment mapping \cite{info_exp_2, info_exp_3, info_exp_4}.
 Information-theoretic objectives, however, require integration over the potential sensor measurements, limiting the use of direct numerical approximations to short planning horizons.
 Kollar and Roy~\cite{info_exp_5} formulated active mapping using an extended Kalman filter and proposed a local-global optimization, leading to significant gains in efficiency for uncertainty computation and long-horizon planning.
 Unlike geometry-based approaches, information-theoretic exploration can be directly formulated for active simultaneous localization and mapping (SLAM) \cite{active_slam_1,active_slam_2,active_slam_3,active_slam_4}, aiming to determine a sensing trajectory that balances robot state uncertainty and visitation of unexplored map regions.
 Stachniss \textit{et al.}~\cite{info_exp_7} approximate information gain for a Rao-blackwellized particle filter over the joint state of robot pose and map occupancy.
 Julian \textit{et al.}~\cite{julian} prove that, for range measurements and known robot position, the Shannon mutual information is maximized over trajectories that visit unexplored areas.
 However, without imposing further structure over the observation model, computing the mutual information objective requires numerical integration.
 The need for efficient mutual information computation becomes evident in 3-D environments.
 Cauchy-Schwarz quadratic mutual information (CSQMI)~\cite{csqmi} and fast Shannon mutual information (FSMI)~\cite{fsmi} offer efficiently computable closed-form objectives for active occupancy mapping with range measurements.
 Henderson \textit{et al.}~\cite{info_exp_11} propose an even faster computation based on a recursive expression for Shannon mutual information in continuous maps.